 Photo Credit: Flickr user Mike

-Most people don’t consider the outdoors when moving to Atlanta but Parks are ubiquitous across the metro area.
+Most people don’t consider the outdoors when moving to Atlanta but parks are some of the most common social gathering spots across the metro Atlanta area.

-From sprawling green fields in Piedmont Park to miles of trails in Kennesaw Mountain National Battlefield Park, outdoor fun is never too far away.
+From sprawling green fields in Piedmont Park to miles of trails in Kennesaw Mountain National Battlefield Park in Marietta, outdoor fun is never too far away.

 As a bonus, we’ll also cover a few nearby day or weekend trip locations.

 Thinking about making ATL your new home?
 Be sure to hire one of the best Atlanta movers.

 Finding relaxing nature spots takes little effort in the city of Atlanta, thanks to its abundant and well-maintained options.

 Nestled in Midtown and along the Beltline trail, Piedmont Park draws large crowds.
 For fitness enthusiasts, there’s an exercise area with pull up bars, a running track, soccer nets, and more.

 (Red pandas make exercise look fun.
 Just saying.)

 The Botanical Gardens has some particularly beautiful art displays, like this one below.Their winter light designs also rock.